safetyscore/safetyscore/docs/whitepaper/whitepaper.md

   verification, so that it doesn’t become a persistent identifier for tracking users.

-Each Daily Risk Account is connected to the previous and next one using link chains.
+Each `DailyRiskAccount` is connected to the previous and next one using link chains.
 These relationships are then later used as proof so as to enable the aggregation of risk for a user over a period of time.

-### Geo Regions
+Client should generate enough Daily Risk Accounts ahead of time and have them pre-linked for at least a week's worth of use.

 ### Activity Keys

+We split each day into consecutive 30-minute periods, each of which is known as an `ActivityPeriod`.
+This allows us to ensure that everyone has the same frame of reference when determining contact with others.

+We chose 30 minutes as the interval as it is a reasonable compromise between the upper bound for which someone could be tracked, and the volume of messages that need to be exchanged as a result of contact activity.

-In order to synchronise all activity, we establish fixed ActivityPeriods every ActivityInterval, say 30 minutes, from a predefined SafetyScore Epoch, say midnight on April 23rd 2020.
+The Activity Periods are calculated from a predefined `SafetyScoreEpoch`, e.g. midnight on April 23rd 2020.
 That is:

 ```sql
 23 April 2020 @ 00:00 = ActivityPeriod 1